Ottoman cruiser Hamidiye: World War I

 During World War I, it fought against the Russian Navy in Black Sea and joined and in maintaining control over Black Sea lanes and ports.
 It engaged in numerous naval battles, was hit many times.
-Hamidiye conducted a series of operations in company with Yavûz and Midilli; on 23 September 1914, Hamidiye sailed with Yavûz to Trebizond to escort three transports.
+Hamidiye conducted a series of operations in company with Yavûz and Midilli; on 23 September 1914, Hamidiye sailed with Yavûz to Trabzon to escort three transports.
 In November it bombarded military installations at Russian port Tuapse.
 The ship sortied again in January 1915 along with Midilli; on 9 January the two ships accidentally encountered the Russian fleet off Yalta.
 In the brief engagement, Midilli hit the Russian battleship once.
 On their return they were pursued by ships of the Russian fleet.
 The recently repaired Yavûz steamed out of the Bosporus to cover the arrival of Hamidiye and Midilli and force off the pursuing Russians.

 Post World War I

 The war between the Allies and the Ottoman Empire was ended with the signing of the Treaty of Sèvres on 10 August 1920; according to the terms of the treaty, Hamidiye, along with Yavûz and several other warships, were to be ceded to Great Britain as war reparations.
 However, the Turkish War of Independence, led by Mustafa Kemal Atatürk, eventually created a new Turkish state; the Treaty of Sèvres was discarded, and the Treaty of Lausanne was signed in its place.
 Under the terms of this treaty, the new Turkish republic regained possession of much its fleet.
 It was the first Ottoman warship to be transferred to the Turkish Navy in 1925.

 On 23 October 1937, Hamidiye was involved in a collision with at Beşiktaş.
 Ordu sank with the loss of two crew members.